What Happens When A House Is Condemned? A Guide To Condemned Houses

 • Plumbing

 After you find out what code violations you have against your home, contact a few contractors to get quotes for the repairs.
 You’ll want to make sure to work with reputable contractors so that the work being done to the home is compliant with Tennessee building codes.
 After you get several estimates, determine what you can afford to have done that’s within your budget.
-You’ll also want to figure out your timeline for selling the abandoned home too.
+You’ll also want to figure out your timeline for selling the abandoned home.
 Some of these repairs can take a while, so if you need to sell quickly for the extra money, you may want to consider another selling alternative which will be covered shortly.

-After the needed repairs are completed, you’ll more than likely need to have the home inspected again to get approval that it is now deemed safe.
+After the repairs are completed, you’ll more than likely need to have the home inspected again to get approval that it is now deemed safe.
 After you’ve been cleared, then you can start the process of getting the house ready to sell.

 Make Major Repairs